 Coherence is tightly integrated with WebLogic Server.
 The integration aligns the lifecycle of a Coherence cluster member with the lifecycle of a managed server: starting or stopping a managed server JVM starts and stops a Coherence cluster member.
 Managed servers that are cluster members are referred to as managed Coherence servers.
-Some common use cases for Coherence include data caching, HTTP session replication, and database cache store (such as a Java Persistence API (JPA) level-two cache).
+Some common use cases for Coherence include data caching, grid computing, and HTTP session replication.